joykirat18/joykirat18.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

+announcements:
+  enabled: false # includes a list of news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit: 5 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: false
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---

 I’m **Joykirat Singh**, an upcoming PhD student in the Computer Science Department at the **University of North Carolina at Chapel Hill** and will be advised by [Prof. Mohit Bansal](https://www.cs.unc.edu/~mbansal/).
 Currently I am working at **Microsoft Research India as a Research Fellow**, working under the mentorship of [Dr. Akshay Nambi](https://scholar.google.com/citations?user=QolzyE4AAAAJ&hl=en).